Poli 204/F 2018 Concordia university

 - Discuss the struggle for responsible democratic government in Canada and its roots in the 1837 rebellions, the Riel rebellion, the struggle of the suffragettes for women’s voting rights and the struggle of the indigenous people for their rights.

 - What role have trade unions played in Canada’s political and economic development ?
 How have they enhanced democracy?
+What is their role in an increasingly globalized world economy. ?

 - Discuss the evolution of indigenous rights and governance in Canada.